Natural Yogurt: The Most Unique Topical Treatment For Acne

 The streptococcus thermophilus significantly increased the skin’s water binding ability, as well as skin barrier function.
 Trans-epidermal water loss, the quantity of moisture leaving the skin’s outermost layer, fell significantly.

-Essentially, this bacteria is an excellent moisturiser, excellent against dry skin, and excellent for skin tone, and this is excellent news for natural yogurt.
-The greater the fermentation, the more biolive a yogurt, and the more streptococcus thermophilus it contains.
+Essentially, this bacteria is an excellent moisturiser, excellent against dry skin, and excellent for skin tone.
+The greater the fermentation, the more biolive a yogurt, and the more streptococcus thermophilus it will contain.

 The joys of ceramides…